FixFast Pool Cage Violation in Florida: Repair Costs, Cure Deadlines & How to Appeal

 Common Pool Cage Violations in Florida HOAs

-- Discolored, stained, or oxidized frames — aluminum pool cage frames oxidize and chalk in Florida’s sun and humidity.
-Many HOAs require frames to be painted or re-coated on a maintenance schedule.
+- Discolored, stained, or oxidized frames — aluminum pool cage frames oxidize and chalk in Florida's sun and humidity.
+Many HOAs require frames to be painted or re-coated on a maintenance schedule, typically every 5–7 years.

 - Rust staining — steel fasteners and hardware rust and stain surrounding frame surfaces.
-Visible rust is frequently cited as a maintenance violation.
+Visible rust is frequently cited as a maintenance violation and can spread if not addressed promptly.

 - Structural damage or leaning posts — storm damage that leaves bent or leaning cage members.
-A structural issue is often cited quickly because of safety implications.
+A structural issue is often cited quickly because of safety implications and liability concerns.

 - Non-compliant screen type — some communities specify screen mesh size or opacity.
 Installing solar screens or no-see-um mesh without approval can trigger a violation.